top of page

 1. What are the obligations to cooperate?

-Foreign nationals in Germany are legally obliged to actively participate in administrative procedures.
+Foreigners in Germany are legally obliged to actively participate in administrative procedures.
 This duty to cooperate is regulated in Section 82 of the Residence Act (AufenthG) and represents a genuine legal obligation.
 It includes, for example, the obligation to submit relevant documents, to cooperate in official procedures, or to take part in integration measures.
-The consequences of a lack of cooperation can be serious – such as delays or even rejections in the procedure.
-This article provides you with all the important information on the duty to cooperate of foreign nationals in Germany.
-Employers’ obligations, however, are not covered in this article; you can find further information on this in our separate article on Section 4a AufenthG .
+The consequences of a lack of cooperation can be serious—such as delays or even rejections in the process.
+This article contains all the important information on the duty to cooperate of foreigners in Germany.
+Employers' obligations, however, are not covered in this article; you can find further information on this in our separate article on Section 4a AufenthG .

 What specific obligations must foreigners fulfill?